 When you see your child doing something hurtful, it’s second nature to want to jump in and correct the behavior immediately!
 But sometimes this can actually stop our kids from learning.

 Kyle and Ella were tired of the conflicts from constantly correcting the behavior of their intense and lively six-year-old daughter, Maya.
 But as we talked, they realized their attempts to control her behavior were actually robbing her of the opportunity to learn self-control herself.

 “What messages are you communicating to Maya when you try to control her behavior?”
 I asked in a coaching session.
 “That we are responsible for her behavior, not her.
 That she isn’t capable of making a wiser choice.”

 Since those were not the messages Kyle and Ella wanted to be communicating, they decided to try a different approach with their daughter.

 When they saw Maya behaving in a hurtful way, they took a deep breath.
 Kyle and Ella wanted to provide a safe environment where Maya knew she could give a truthful answer without defense or anger and then change her behavior accordingly.
 With a gentle smile, they lovingly asked a simple question: “Honey, is that helpful or hurtful right now?”

-Behind this simple question they communicated, “I have confidence that you’ll be able to figure that out and trust that you might want to chose a more helpful behavior.”
+Behind this simple question, they communicated, “I have confidence that you’ll be able to figure that out and trust that you might want to choose a more helpful behavior.”